elldritch/haskell-for-working-programmers/README.md

   -- cabal-fmt: expand test -Main
   other-modules:
-  build-depends:  hspec ^>=2.9.4
+  build-depends:  hspec ^>=2.9.4 -- TODO: also import library and add a test
 ```

+Finally, this section is a [test suite section](https://cabal.readthedocs.io/en/3.6/cabal-package.html?highlight=build-depends#test-suites) named `tests`.

 - tests are also executables
 - notice build-depends external

 ### Haskell files, modules, and imports

-Now that we've seen how the project is laid out, let's look at how the individual Haskell modules interact.
+Now that we've seen how the project is laid out, let's look at how the actual individual Haskell modules interact.

+[ files are modules ]

 This project has three Haskell modules: `Main` in section `hello`, `HFWP.SomeLibrary` in the `library` section, and `Main` in section `tests`.
 Let's first look at how modules are named, and then look at how modules can import other modules.